JOSU10xD/JOSU10xD/README.md

 ## 💫 About Me

 - 👨‍💻 Software & Web Developer from Kerala, India
-- ☁️ Exploring cloud development alongside web technologies
+- 🎓 Working towards a B.Tech in Information Technology (2022–2026)
-- 🎓 B.Tech in Information Technology (2022–2026)
+- ☁️ Building reliable applications and exploring cloud services
-- 🚀 Quick learner focused on delivering solid, maintainable code
+- 🚀 Quick to adopt new tools and practices

 ## 🌐 Connect with Me